FAIRplus/the-fair-cookbook/docs/content/recipes/how-to-create-recipe-with-hackmd.md

-# How to used HackMD to write a FAIR Cookbook Recipe
+# How to use HackMD to write a FAIR Cookbook Recipe

 **[The FAIR cookbook](https://fairplus.github.io/the-fair-cookbook/intro)**